-The next International Legal Ethics Conference will be held at the University of Houston December 2-4, 2026.
+The next International Legal Ethics Conference will be held at the National University of Singapore December 9-11, 2026.

 The ILEC Board of Directors is seeking expressions of interest from host institutions for the biennial ILEC conferences from 2026 onwards.
 We shall be flexible as to the size and location of these conferences as we aim to encourage cross-cultural dialogue through experimenting with a range of different venues and conference formats.
 Please explain in your proposal how you think your conference will enable us to engage with new audiences to increase understanding of the nature and meaning of contemporary legal ethics in your region or country.
 Please also indicate if you have preference for hosting a conference a specific year (e.g. 2026, 2028, 2030).